 Security.
 A new, stronger garage door with a new opener with updated security features, can add significantly to the security of your home.
 Older garage door openers have a fixed code that is transmitted from the remote control to the opener each time you enter.
 Devices are available that allow a burglar to “capture” the code that your remote just sent to the door opener so they can use it for later entry.
 Most new garage door openers have “rolling codes,” sending a different code each time it is used.

 Home Value.
 All of these factors combine to make a garage door a relatively simple way to add value to the price of your home.
 An attractive door that is well-insulated, making it possible to use the garage comfortably as a recreational space, while adding to the security of your home does not just improve the appearance of your home – it increases its value.
+But of course you will always need to consider what the garage door installation cost will be.

 A broken garage door is an obvious sign that it needs to be replaced.
 However, there are other times in which you might want to replace your garage door that aren’t so obvious.